-Two killed in knife attack in Paris suburb: source
+Knifeman kills mother, sister in Paris suburb attack: source

-PARIS (Reuters) - Two people were killed and one seriously wounded in a knife attack in the Paris suburb of Trappes, French authorities said.
+PARIS (Reuters) - A knifeman killed his mother and sister in the Paris suburb of Trappes on Thursday and seriously wounded a third person, a French Interior Ministry source said.

+The young man, who killed his victims out in the street before taking refuge in a house, was later shot dead by police when he left that house and ran towards them in a threatening way, a police source said.

 “The police operation is over ... the person was neutralized and is dead,” the local prefecture said on Twitter.

-Islamic State issued a statement claiming responsibility for the attack.
-BFM TV said the attacker shouted “Allahu akbar”, but police could not immediately confirm it.
+Islamic State issued a statement claiming responsibility for the attack but provided no evidence.
+The statement came before it was confirmed that the victims were relatives of the attacker.

+BFM TV said the attacker shouted “Allahu Akbar”, but police could not immediately confirm it.
-One Interior ministry source said the victims might be relatives of the attacker and police are looking into whether it was a family quarrel.

-“The reason behind the attack and his profile are not known yet and are being looked into,” another source said.
+“The reason behind the attack and his profile are not known yet and are being looked into,” a police source said.

 Counter-terrorism officials have yet to be asked to join the investigation, a judicial source said.